 – ‘The Boys Who Became The Hummingbirds,’ by Daniel Heath Justice was a surreal story with metamorphosis, romance and acceptance.

 – Also, ‘Imposter Syndrome,’ by Mari Kurisato was an immersive space travel stowaway plot.
 Aanji’s journey to becoming human had so many layers about transition and identity.

-– ‘Aliens,’ by Richarch Van Camp was a story about a first date and two-spirit identity but I recommend reading Bogi’s review, which points out some of the problematic storytelling tropes around how intersex identity is presented through the problematic language used by some of the family members.
+– ‘Aliens,’ by Richarch Van Camp was a nuanced story about a first date and two-spirit identity but I recommend reading Bogi’s review, which touches upon some problematic language used by some family members around intersex identity.